 Walsingham intercepted every letter from Mary, helping him understand her thoughts.
 He simply had to wait for the right letter that contained Mary expressing her desire to assassinate Queen Elizabeth.

 Meanwhile, John Ballard, a French ally of Mary, Jesuit clergy and representative of the Catholic Church, traveled to England to get the nod of approval from the higher-ups for a revolt against Queen Elizabeth and the appointment of Mary to the English throne.

 John Savage, a former English soldier who plotted to overthrow Queen Elizabeth in the past gave his word to support another attempt to kill Queen Elizabeth.
 Further into 1586, Savage confirmed that English Catholics supported Queen Elizabeth’s overthrow if Spain’s support was guaranteed.

-Walsingham knew all details of Queen Elizabeth’s assassination plot through Gifford and another spy who setup participants.
+Walsingham knew all details of Queen Elizabeth’s assassination plot through Gifford and another spy who set up participants.
 Until he obtained overwhelming evidence to implicate Mary, he had to be patient.
-In the same way you need to be patient in legal matters, client filing cabinets help keep your correspondence safe while you wait.

-Babington was deeply troubled of his involvement in the plot despite his approval of it.
-Upon Mary’s receipt of a letter dated June 28, 1586, she wrote to Babington re-assuring him that their friendship was in confidence.
-Babington let Mary know of the details of the plot to kill Queen Elizabeth.
+Babington was deeply troubled by his involvement in the plot despite his approval of it.
+Upon Mary’s receipt of a letter dated June 28, 1586, she wrote to Babington reassuring him that their friendship was in confidence.
+Babington let Mary know the details of the plot to kill Queen Elizabeth.
 The correspondence documented an invasion of England and a revolt.